amychan331/bubblewrap/README.md

 # Bubble Wrap: Platform that creates shareable collections from an individual's email corpus.
-Dynamic arrangement is facilitated through a data visualization element and data science

 ## Description
 **Entry for the Personal Digital Archiving (PDA) 2017 Hackathon.**